Helena Rowland

-Helena Rowland (born 19 September 1999) is an English rugby union player.
-She plays for England women's national rugby union team internationally and Loughborough Lightning at club level.
+Helena Charlotte Rowland (born 19 September 1999) is an English rugby union player.
+She plays for England women's national rugby union team internationally and Loughborough Lightning in the PWR.

 International career

 At the start of 2018 she represented England U20s in three games.
 Rowland made her international debut for the senior England 15s team in November 2020 and she played versus Italy as England took the grand slam in the 2020 Women's Six Nations Championship.

-She focused on women's rugby sevens for several years, appearing regularly in the World Rugby Sevens Series and part of the team making a bid for the Great Britain squad at the 2020 Olympic Games.
-When the Olympic Games were postponed due to the Covid-19 Pandemic, funding was cut for the sevens squad and Rowland returned to 15s.
+She focused on women's rugby sevens for several years, and has been very successful, appearing regularly in the World Rugby Sevens Series and part of the team making a bid for the Great Britain squad at the 2020 Olympic Games.
+When the Olympic Games were postponed due to the COVID-19 Pandemic, funding was cut for the sevens squad and Rowland returned to 15s.

 In 2021, Rowland was contracted for the 2021 Women's Six Nations Championship and started in the opening game against Scotland when teammate Zoe Harrison was suspended due to a breach in Coronavirus protocols.
 Rowland was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

+On 17 March 2025, she was named in England's squad for the Women's Six Nations Championship.
+In July 2025, she was named in the England squad for the 2025 Rugby World Cup.

+Rowland scored 27 points against Samoa in the pool stages, she converted 11 of her side's 14 tries, including her own.
+It is the most points scored by an England player in a Women's World Cup.